rvbug/NLP/transformers/README.md

+# Transformers
+RNNs had problems dealing with large sentences and LSTMs were slow and sequential.
+This was solved by using Transformers which works on the whole sentences and some parts of the arichitecture can run in parallel.

 # Basics

 Masking - Means To hide something.
 Keeping most of the values as  zero and multiply (element wise) it with the features will ensure we can attend to the most important word as the the rest of the values will be zero.
 This will help in masking the unwated feature and next word predictions will become very strong.